-Taking inspiration from the thriving local brewing culture, Westward Whiskey is brewed and distilled from scratch on-site at the Portland distillery, their grain-to-glass operation giving Master Distiller Christian Krogstad and lead distiller Miles Munroe complete control over the production process, and a provenance that truly reflects where it was made.
+Taking inspiration from the thriving local brewing culture, Westward Whiskey is distinct, rich, brazen and full of flavour.
+Balanced and bold, it’s brewed and distilled from scratch on-site at the Portland distillery, their grain-to-glass operation giving Master Distiller Christian Krogstad and Head Distiller Miles Munroe complete control over the production process, and a provenance that truly reflects where it was made.

 You can’t expect a distillery run by a brewer to use just any old wash, and to that end, all Westward Whiskey is made from 100% Northwest two-row pale malted barley and ale yeast.
 In the early days, before the new distillery was built, washes were brewed in collaboration with a number of iconic Portland breweries, such as Breakside, Alameda, and Rogue, but since November 2015 every single wash used has been brewed inhouse, with a true craft beer philosophy, fermentation taking place over a long time at a low temperature.
 The result, a spicy wash with bright and fruity notes.

 The wash is then double pot-distilled, first up in the 11,350 litre pot still that was handcrafted for Westward by Vendome Copper & Brassworks in Louisville, KY.
 This is one of the largest of its type in the country.
-From there to the 2,650 litre spirit still that was designed by Westward themselves, and built by Global Stainless in Canby, Oregon.
-Both stills feature short open heads that ensure the distillate is rich and robust.
+From there to the 2,650 litre spirit still of Westward’s own design, and built by Global Stainless in Canby, Oregon.
+Both stills were custom designed for low reflux, ensuring the distillate is rich and robust.

 The new make is then filled in newly charred American oak barrels, the majority with #2 char.
 This lower char amount allows the rich esters created by the fermentation process to remain present, contributing to the bold, full-flavoured palate.